adamk72/video-store-app/README.md

 };
 ```

 Connecting to Firestore requires credential that are generated from the Firebase project (Project Overview -> Service Accounts).
-For deployment purposes, the resulting JSON file is base64 encoded and assigned to a environmental variable `SERVICE_ACCOUNT_KEY`.
-For `localhost` this would be put in `.env.local` so NextJS can pick it up.
+The key must be stored in a environmental variable called `FIREBASE_SERVICE_ACCOUNT_KEY` (in `.env.local` when testing on localhost).

 The database can be initialized using the [bootstrapFirebase.js](src/utils/db/bootstrapFirebase.js) script from the command line (`node src/utils/db/bootstrapFirebase.js`).